yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_resourcemanager_folder.html.markdown

 # yandex\_resourcemanager\_folder

 Use this data source to get information about a Yandex Resource Manager Folder.
-For more information see [the official documentation](https://cloud.yandex.ru/docs/resource-manager/concepts/resources-hierarchy#folder).
+For more information, see [the official documentation](https://cloud.yandex.ru/docs/resource-manager/concepts/resources-hierarchy#folder).

 ```hcl